 - Network Technician

 - Telecommunications Engineer (Telecom Engineer)

-There were about 162,700 jobs for Telecommunications Engineering Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 162,700 jobs in the United States for Telecommunications Engineering Specialist.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 10,500 new jobs for Telecommunications Engineering Specialist by 2026.
-The BLS estimates 11,700 yearly job openings in this field.
+There will be an estimated 11,700 positions for Telecommunications Engineering Specialist per year.

 The states with the most job growth for Telecommunications Engineering Specialist are Utah, Tennessee, and Washington.
 Watch out if you plan on working in New Jersey, Ohio, or Alaska.
 These states have the worst job growth for this type of profession.